ssmaceachern-dev/mythicalmonsters/chapter4_engagements.md

 ## Recovery
 Once the World Turns, all active participants in the Engagement gain Recovery.
 A character regains vigor equal to their Recovery rating.

-Characters suffering from Impairments can make Endurance Tests and Resolve Tests to recover from Physical and Mental Conditions respectively.
-The amount of successes earned from a Test reduces the inflicted Condition’s rank by the achieved amount.

-Only one Physical Condition and one Mental Condition can be recovered in this fashion.
-For example, if a character gained the Staggered Condition and the Stunned Condition during a Round, they must choose which Condition they are going to apply their Endurance Test towards during Recovery.
-However, if a character is both Stunned and Distracted, then they can make both an Endurance Test and a Resolve Test during Recovery.

 ## Size Steps
 Size plays an important factor in the world of Mythmakers, as some creatures can be as tall as giants or as small as fairies.
 When taking Actions against such creatures, one needs to know the size step.
 The size step is the difference in size (or “steps”) between two creatures.